scaleoutsean/awesome-solidfire/README.md

 #### Syslog Forwarding

-- Forwarding to external syslog-ng target may be configured through a CLI or the API (see `SetRemoteLoggingHosts` method in SolidFire documentation)
+- Forwarding to external syslog-ng target may be configured through a CLI or the API (see `SetRemoteLoggingHosts` method in SolidFire PowerShell Tools, for example).
+Element uses TCP and logs may be forwarded to one or more destinations.
+There's a sample further below
-- VMware-based NetApp HCI surfaces Element cluster events and alerts to vCenter; if ActiveIQ is enabled, these alerts are also sent to ActiveIQ
+- VMware-based NetApp HCI surfaces Element storage cluster events and alerts to vCenter; if ActiveIQ is enabled, these alerts are also sent to ActiveIQ

 #### Event Notifications